Bidesiya (play)

 The play depicts the condition of women in Bhojpuri Society in the 19th century, the problem of migration and poverty.
 The play was composed and staged in 1912 and published as a book in 1917.

+Theme

+Bidesiya focuses on the theme of separation between husband and wife like the Meghadūta and Ramayana of Sanskrit.

 Names

 This play was published as Kaljug Bahar then it was published as Bahara Bahar, due to its character named Bidesiya it became famous with the name Bidesiya.